 Group Support and Respite Services

 In addition, group interventions also have a social dimension.
 The interaction between group members can have an effect on caregivers that is impossible to achieve with individual support.
-Group support has a positive effect on the caregiver’s coping ability, knowledge, social support and reducing depression and anxiety.
+Group support has a positive effect on the caregiver’s coping ability, knowledge, social support, and reducing depression and anxiety.

 Information and Communication Technology

 Information and communication technology has recently been developed to support caregivers.
-This involves use of the telephone or computer.
+This involves the use of the telephone or computer.
 For example, the Williams LifeSkills Video (WLV) is a video-based coping skills training, which presents ten lessons on improving skills to identify and manage stressful situations and to enhance interpersonal relationships.
-When tested in a group of dementia caregivers, the WLV significantly reduced depression, anxiety and stress, and normalized systolic and diastolic blood pressure over the six-month follow-up period.
+When tested in a group of dementia caregivers, the WLV significantly reduced depression, anxiety, and stress, and normalized systolic and diastolic blood pressure over the six-month follow-up period.

-Problem solving therapy (PST), which is a specific psychological treatment that helps to effectively manage the negative effects of stressful events, is beneficial.
+Problem-solving therapy (PST), which is a specific psychological treatment that helps to effectively manage the negative effects of stressful events, is beneficial.
 The PST approach improves depressive symptoms in both persons with FXTAS and their caregivers.
-Skills of PST include making effective decisions, generating creative means of dealing with problems and accurately identifying barriers to reaching one’s goals.
+Skills of PST include making effective decisions, generating creative means of dealing with problems, and accurately identifying barriers to reaching one’s goals.

 Mindfulness-Based Stress Reduction